ipfs/spec-generator/specs/meta/spec-for-specs.md

 :::
 ```

+When including code, the best option is to specify the code's language as part of the code fence.
+This enables Prism to
+kick in and to carry out syntax highlighting.

 ## Definitions

 A :dfn[definition]{also="dfn,def"} is a key concept in a specification that can be referenced from other parts of the